“and the time came when the risk to remain tight in a bud was more painful than the risk it took to blossom.”

 As a Licensed Professional Counselor (LPC, NCC), my work is trauma-informed and integrates traditional psychotherapy with body-based practices that support nervous system regulation.

 Major life transitions often activate the body’s stress response.
-When the nervous system becomes overwhelmed, it can be difficult to think clearly, regulate emotions, or feel grounded in decisions.
+When your nervous system becomes overwhelmed, it can be difficult to think clearly, regulate emotions, or feel grounded in your decisions.

 Our work together may include: